microsoft/rushstack-websites/websites/api.rushstack.io/docs/pages/rush-lib.itryfindrushjsonlocationoptions.startingfolder.md

 ## ITryFindRushJsonLocationOptions.startingFolder property

 The folder path where the search will start.
-Defaults tot he current working directory.
+Defaults to the current working directory.

 **Signature:**